violaberg/bling-it/README.md

 ## **Future Development**

 In the second half of development I realized what I won't be able to implement due to dealine fast approaching.
-I decided to leave following features for future development:
+Some of the features I decided to leave for future development can be seen below:
-*
+* Ability for user to edit or delete their review.
+At the moment only admin can delete it.
+* Option to sort multiple category gemstones, for example, if someone would like to look at rubies and diamonds at the same time but filter the other gemstones out.
+* Knowledge blog where users could educate themselves about gemstones, find out their history and read latest news or trends.

 # **Technologies used**